10 Days Kailash Tour Package at Best Price

 Meals: Breakfast/ Bed

-After crossing the pass, you descend slowly toward the sacred Gauri Kund, a glacial lake with ties to Goddess Parvati.
-The trail continues down through rocky valleys until you reach Zuthulphuk, your resting place for the night.
-You’ve crossed the most difficult part of the journey today.
+After the pass, you slowly descend toward Gauri Kund, a sacred glacial lake.
+The trail goes down rocky valleys until you reach Zuthulphuk, your stop for the night.
+You’ve crossed the hardest part of the trek today.

 Stay overnight in Zuthulphuk.